MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center.md

 4. Click the check box **Create this product in a sandbox**.

    > [!IMPORTANT]
-   > For Managed Partners and ID@Xbox developers, to enable Xbox Live functionality, you **MUST** select the option button **Create this product in a sandbox**, the first time through this process.
+   > For ID@Xbox partners, to enable Xbox Live functionality, you **MUST** select the option button **Create this product in a sandbox**, the first time through this process.
    > You won't be able to select this option button later.
    > (Do not select the check box "Do not create this product in a sandbox".)